whaakman/azure-docs.nl-nl/articles/sql-database/sql-database-file-space-management.md

 # For each database in the elastic pool,
 # get its space allocated in MB and space allocated unused in MB.
-# Requires SQL Server PowerShell module – see here to install.

 foreach ($database in $databasesInPool)
 {
     $sqlCommand = "SELECT DB_NAME() as DatabaseName, `